 One member of the DVC Duo loves spreadsheets.
-We won’t point any fingers, but he may have written this blog post. 🙂 Our recommendation is to become familiar with the MyDisneyExperience app and website prior to the 60-day mark.
+We won’t point any fingers, but he may have written this blog post. 🙂 Our recommendation is to become familiar with the MyDisneyExperience app and website prior to the 60 day mark.
 While you’re clicking around the app and website, that is a great time to start picking out which attractions you would like to book as a FastPass (remember 3 per day at a single park).
 This is where I bust out the spreadsheet.
 (The secret is out regarding my love for spreadsheets!)
 It definitely helps in keeping track of everything.

 The best thing we ever learned was that you do not have to go in order when booking FastPass attractions, you can start on any day of your vacation (as long as your vacation is 10 days or less).
-What we usually do is look to book our “must-do” attractions first, then fill in the rest afterward.
+What we usually do is look to book our “must do” attractions first, then fill in the rest afterwards.
 For example, if the top two FastPass attraction your family would like to do is Seven Dwarfs Mine Train (Magic Kingdom) and Flight of Passage (Animal Kingdom).
 The DVC Duo recommends you book those first.
 Then tackle the rest of your FastPass reservations after.

 Passholder Insight: Typically you will not need a FastPass for the shows.
-The shows have tons of room and usually, the wait is no more than 20 minutes.
+The shows have tons of room and usually the wait is no more than 20 minutes.

 Extra FastPass, Sign Me Up!